MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 You have now created a file policy that will continuously scan files saved in OneDrive and SharePoint for credit card information and quarantine them if they are shared inside your organization.

-## Task 9 - Create a DLP Policy for PowerPlatform
+## Task 9 - Create a DLP Policy for Power Platform

-Your company uses PowerAutomate flows to share data between SharePoint Online and SalesForce.
-In this task, you will create a DLP policy for PowerPlatform that allows your existing flows to keep working, but prevents the creation of flows that will share data between SharePoint Online and Apps defined as non-business.
+Your company uses Power Automate flows to share data between SharePoint Online and Salesforce.
+In this task, you will create a DLP policy for Power Platform that allows your existing flows to keep working but prevents the creation of flows that will share data between SharePoint Online and Apps defined as non-business.

-1. Log into the Client 2 VM (LON-CL1) as the **lon-cl2\admin** account.
+1. Log into Client 2 VM (LON-CL1) as the **lon-cl2\admin** account.

 1. In **Microsoft Edge**, navigate to **https://admin.powerplatform.microsoft.com** and log into the Power Platform admin center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.